liej6799/OpenStreet/README.md

 # OpenStreet

 ## What to do
-- Implement lane detection (Accomplish with simple openCV)
+- Implement lane detection with computer vision instead of CNN (Much faster)

-## Problems
--

 ## Data Sets